 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system.
-Low refrigerant could suggest a leak or problem with the refrigerant system.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system.
+Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
 All refrigerant leaks should be located and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

 The fan on your air conditioner outside is responsible for transferring the heat from your Grand Island home to the outside air.
-If the fan on the outside unit doesn’t operate properly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
-The consequence of this action could result in internal damage to the compressor.
+If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional